S-Krings/AARCon/README.md

 ## Installation/Setup
 - Clone or download AARCon from the master branch's [main page](https://github.com/S-Krings/AARCon) and unpack it if necessary.
-- Add the AARConn library folder to your project
-  (e.g. in Android Studio: click "File > New > Import Module", select library directory, then click "Finish").
+- Add the AARConn library folder (the "aarcon" folder in the downloaded project) to your project (e.g. in Android Studio: click "File > New > Import Module", select library directory, then click "Finish").
 - List AARCon on top of your project's `settings.gradle` file, as shown here:
   ```